Tuskegee Airmen: Command difficulties

 The new group's first commanding officer was Colonel Robert Selway, who had also commanded the 332nd Fighter Group before it deployed for combat overseas.
 Like his ranking officer, Major General Frank O'Driscoll Hunter from Georgia, Selway was a racial segregationist.
 Hunter was blunt about it, saying such things as "...racial friction will occur if colored and white pilots are trained together."
 He backed Selway's violations of Army Regulation 210–10, which forbade segregation of airbase facilities.
 They segregated base facilities so thoroughly that they even drew a line in the base theater and ordered separate seating by race.
-When the audience sat in random patterns as part of "Operation Checkerboard," the movie was halted to make men return to segregated seating.
+When the audience sat in random patterns as part of "Operation Checkerboard", the movie was halted to make men return to segregated seating.
 African-American officers petitioned base Commanding Officer William Boyd for access to the only officer's club on base.
 Lieutenant Milton Henry entered the club and personally demanded his club rights; he was court-martialed for this.

 Subsequently, Colonel Boyd denied club rights to African-Americans, although General Hunter stepped in and promised a separate but equal club would be built for black airmen.
 The 477th was transferred to Godman Field, Kentucky before the club was built.
 They had spent five months at Selfridge but found themselves on a base a fraction of Selfridge's size, with no air-to-ground gunnery range and deteriorating runways that were too short for B-25 landings.
 Colonel Selway took on the second role of the commanding officer of Godman Field.
 In that capacity, he ceded Godman Field's officers club to African-American airmen.
-Caucasian officers used the whites-only clubs at nearby Fort Knox, much to the displeasure of African-American officers.
+White officers used the whites-only clubs at nearby Fort Knox, much to the displeasure of African-American officers.

 Another irritant was a professional one for African-American officers.
 They observed a steady flow of white officers through the command positions of the group and squadrons; these officers stayed just long enough to be "promotable" before transferring out at their new rank.
 This seemed to take about four months.
 In an extreme example, 22-year-old Robert Mattern was promoted to captain, transferred into squadron command in the 477th days later, and left a month later as a major.
-He was replaced by another Caucasian officer.
+He was replaced by another white officer.
 Meanwhile, no Tuskegee Airmen held command.

 On 15 March 1945, the 477th was transferred to Freeman Field, near Seymour, Indiana.
 The white population of Freeman Field was 250 officers and 600 enlisted men.
 Superimposed on it were 400 African-American officers and 2,500 enlisted men of the 477th and its associated units.
 Freeman Field had a firing range, usable runways, and other amenities useful for training.
-African-American airmen would work in proximity with white ones; both would live in a public housing project adjacent to the base.
+African-American airmen worked in proximity with white ones; both lived in a public housing project adjacent to the base.